 HISTORIC PAST, BRIGHT FUTURE

 Number 9 is the sole piece of original, remaining equipment known to exist from this historic railway.
 It’s historic value to Mt.
 Tamalpais, Marin County and in fact to the whole country is immeasurable.
 Recognizing this, a group of citizens banded together and in three weeks formed a limited liability company and secured $54,000 from other, like-minded people.
 They successfully secured Number 9 for Marin County by edging out the next lowest bidder by only $3,590.
-In November 2018, the engine was moved with big cranes and a truck and trailer to a temporary location in Sonoma County, where it awaits an exciting future.
+In November 2018, the engine was moved with big cranes and a truck and trailer to a temporary location in Sonoma County.

 The next steps require everyone's help and support.
 Friends of Number 9, Inc. is coordinating the restoration and relocation of our locomotive to a site where it will be viewed and appreciated in perpetuity by future generations.
 It will inform visitors about a key moment in our history and how our communities have changed since then.
 Number 9 will be restored to the way it looked when it first arrived in Mill Valley in 1921.

 We want your help in funding this effort to Bring No. 9 Back Home through monetary donations, volunteering time, and spreading our mission and enthusiasm through word-of-mouth.

 Twenty years ago the idea of bringing No. 9 home was a dream.
 Others had been trying since 1953 with no luck.
 It was an absolute thrill when we won the auction and knew No. 9 was finally coming back to the very first place it worked.